Imperial-Royal Landwehr: History

 The roots of the Landwehr go back to the 16th century when there were calls on all able-bodied men to defend their country.

 During the Napoleonic Wars a Landwehr was established by imperial decree dated 9 June 1808 as a standing and common institution to complement the regular Austrian army.
 This army was used in 1809 and in 1813/14.
 In 1859, the Landwehr was abolished.

-After the Austrian Empire had lost the war against Prussia, the Austro-Hungarian Compromise put an end of the absolutist rule over Hungary and established the Dual Monarchy.
+After the Austrian Empire had lost the war against Prussia, the Austro-Hungarian Compromise put an end of the unitary Austrian rule over Hungary and established the Dual Monarchy.
 Hungary now wanted its own forces under command of the Hungarian government alongside the existing Imperial and Royal Army and Navy, which were commanded by the Emperor and Austro-Hungarian Minister of War.
 So the Compromise included the right of Hungary to establish the Royal Hungarian Landwehr (Magyar Királyi Honvédség), often colloquially known as the Honved or Honvéd (Honvédség).

 As a consequence, the Cisleithanian counterpart of the Honved, known as the Imperial-Royal Landwehr, was established in the "kingdoms and lands represented in the Reichsrat", i.e. the remaining Empire of Austria.
 Its tasks were finally confirmed in 1889 in the Austrian Defence Act (RGBl.
 41/1889) as follows:

 § 4.
 The Landwehr is tasked in time of war to support the Army and to defend the homeland; in peacetime, and by exception, also to maintain law and order and security of the homeland.

 In § 14 Wehrgesetz 1889 the annual recruiting quota for the Landwehr was set at 10,000 men.

 Conscription in the Landwehr was from age 21 up to 32 and included two or three years on active duty.
 The one-year volunteer served just one year, but received no wages and had to pay for their own equipment.
 After age 32, conscripted Landwehr soldiers were transferred to the Landsturm militia.
 As there were more conscripts available than were needed, a lot decided who was assigned to the army, who to the militia and who to the reserve.

 The monarch became the supreme warlord, holding all authority over the structure, organization, and administration of the army.
 He appointed the senior officials, had the right to declare war, and was the commander-in-chief of the army.

 The Landwehr's "March No. 1", which Beethoven composed in 1808, as the "March of the Bohemian Landwehr" (Marsch der böhmischen Landwehr), is known nowadays as the Yorck March (Yorckscher Marsch).
 As an element of the Grand Tattoo, performed e.g. by the Bundeswehr, it is now one of the best known German military marches.